CraigB-spinner/Arcade-Dual-Stick/2nd-Controller-setup.md

 - Hit \<TAB> on the keyboard to enter MAME menu.
 - Select Input (this game)
 - Scroll down to control line, press 'A' to select
-- Select your direction on stick 2
+- Select your direction on stick 2, upto 5 secs before action displayed
 - finish all four directions
 - Scroll down to 'Return to Prior Menu', press 'A'
 - Scroll down to 'Return to Game', press 'A'